 Pre-pack administration is a legal process that allows your company to sell many of its assets to a third party – often, the company’s directors – when it faces threats to its stability such as demand notices from creditors.

-While liquidation results in the end of the company and the sale of its assets in order to repay creditors, a pre-pack administration sale allows the company to transfer many of its assets to a new company in order to continue trading, albeit as a different entity.
+While liquidation results in the end of the company and the sale of its assets in order to repay creditors, pre-pack administration allows the company to transfer many of its assets to a newco in order to continue trading, albeit as a different entity.
 This allows the company to preserve jobs and continue operating as it formerly did, with the benefit if previous debts being cleared.

-Entering into a pre-pack administration deal has a wide range of benefits, particularly for directors and employees of the former company.
+Pre-pack administration has a wide range of benefits, particularly for the directors and employees of the former company.
 Because company directors can buy a lot of the former company’s assets, they can preserve much of their previous business.

 If your company is insolvent, it’s essential that you act in the best interests of your creditors.
 Your first course of action when you believe that your company might be insolvent should be to contact a licensed insolvency practitioner immediately.

-Companies involved in pre-packaged administration are subject to the Transfer of Undertakings (Protection of Employment) regulations.
-TUPE protects employees in the event of a pre-packaged asset sale and must be complied with.
+Companies involved in pre-pack administration sales are subject to the Transfer of Undertakings Protection of Employment (TUPE) regulations.
+TUPE protects employees in the event of a pre-pack administration sale and must be complied with.
 It’s essential that you and other company directors comply with TUPE regulations during the pre-pack administration sale of your business.

 There are detailed rules and regulations surrounding pre-pack administration that make it a legally complex process.
 As such, you should seek the advice of an expert insolvency practitioner to find out if it’s the right option for your business.

 Typically, the closure and liquidation of a company means the absolute loss of all of the company’s assets.
 These assets can be tangible items such as property, product inventory, manufacturing equipment and vehicles.